 Adjusting EOQ for perishable products

-The standard EOQ formula works well for shelf-stable products.
-For fresh products you need to account for:
+The standard EOQ formula works brilliantly for shelf-stable products.
+Fresh products need different considerations:

 - Spoilage percentage: 5-15% for vegetables, 2-8% for meat